 With constant distractions, limited space and a global pandemic happening around us, working from home is no easy feat.
 But, our 5 affordable home office ideas should help you to design the ideal space.

 - Create a separate workspace to keep distractions at a minimum

 - Make use of awkward and unused space.

 - Utilise your outside areas.

 - Keep your workspace clutter-free for maximum productivity.

 - Repurpose and upcycle existing or affordable furniture and accessories.

 At Ready Steady Store, the health and safety of our customers, staff and our communities is our main priority, which is why all of our storage facilities are fully equipped to deal with social distancing guidelines.
-While our staff are still on-site, we have closed our reception to minimise human contact, and all employees have been provided with appropriate PPE for safety.
+We have limited access to our receptions to one customer at a time and face coverings must be worn.
+All employees have been provided with appropriate PPE for safety.
 Similarly, we have set up cleaning stations in our loading bays and have introduced a contact-free move-in process for all new customers.
 Simply phone your local store or sign up online and your unit will be ready and waiting for you upon arrival.
 So, if you’ve got a question about our business self-storage, you can get in touch with us now to find out how we can help you to create the ideal home office.